AI for Personal Trainers

 Progress summaries 2-3 hrs/week 30 min (review) 1-2 hrs

-Step 1: Install OpenClaw
+Step 1: Install Claude Code

-Step 3: Connect Your Channels
+Step 3: Connect External Tools via MCP

-openclaw channel add whatsapp
+claude mcp add whatsapp

 Step 4: Configure for Personal Trainers

-# Example SOUL.md for a personal trainer
+# CLAUDE.md — Example for a personal trainer

-You help with client communication, scheduling, document drafts,
+You help with programming, client communication, scheduling,

-and administrative tasks.
-Always maintain professional tone.
+check-ins, and administrative tasks.
+Always maintain a professional,

-Never provide specific legal/medical/financial advice —
+encouraging tone.
+Never provide specific medical or dietary advice

 Step 5: Set Safety Limits